astropy/astropy/docs/overlays.rst

 :meth:`~matplotlib.axes.Axes.contour`,
 :meth:`~matplotlib.axes.Axes.plot`,
-:meth:`~matplotlib.axes.Axes.scatter`, and so on will work and plot the data in pixel coordinates by default.
+:meth:`~matplotlib.axes.Axes.scatter`, and so on will work and plot the data in **pixel coordinates** by default.

-For example, in the following example, the scatter markers and the rectangle will be plotted in pixel coordinates:
+In the following example, the scatter markers and the rectangle will be plotted in pixel coordinates:

 .. plot::
    :context: